 With very few ingredients, make your own gnocchi here!

 3. Pastel de Papa

 A more homey and familiar dish, the Pastel de Papa is quite similar to Shepherd’s Pie and is, of course, a crowd-pleaser (my favorite add-in: ketchup!).
-This steamy casserole is sure to keep your stomachs full and happy and is a great option for a family dinner.
+This steamy casserole is sure to keep your stomach full and happy, and is a great option for a family dinner.

 Check out the recipe here and make it for a chilly autumn night!

 For the days that you don’t feel like cooking, you can still bring a bit of Argentina to your plate with a one-of-a-kind steak.
 If you happen to be coming to Buenos Aires, here are our recommendations for the best steak in the city!